Glee (TV series): Music

 During the second season, Rob Sheffield for Rolling Stone noted the Britney Spears and Rocky Horror tribute episodes as examples when he lauded Glee and its choice of music.
 He praised Murphy for his selection and resurrection of "forgotten" pop songs and compared the show's uniqueness to "MTV in its prime" as the embodiment of popular culture.

 Some artists, including Slash, Kings of Leon and Foo Fighters, have declined to have their songs used on the show.
 Murphy has been publicly critical of these refusals, which has led to exchanges in the press between him and a number of artists.
-A slated cover of Sir Mix-a-Lot's "Baby Got Back" in the season four episode "Sadie Hawkins" has been criticized for blatantly copying a rendition of the song by Jonathan Coulton without his permission, without giving creative credit.
-Side-by-Side comparison shows the waveforms appear remarkably similar.
+The cover of Sir Mix-a-Lot's "Baby Got Back" in the season four episode "Sadie Hawkins" was particularly criticized by Jonathan Coulton for borrowing the melody (and allegedly portions of the recording) of Coulton's rendition of the song without credit or permission.
 Other artists have come forward with allegations of plagiarism in light of this development.
 It was reported that musician Prince had not given permission for Glee to cover his hit "Kiss" before filming the performance of the cover.
 Gorillaz founder Damon Albarn said on CBC Radio One that he would not let the show cover any Gorillaz songs: "Firstly, write your own songs.
-Two, have your own identity and stop being the ... slaves of TV producers ... who don't give a shit about you".
+Two, have your own identity and stop being the ... slaves of TV producers ... who don't give a shit about you."

 Fandom

-Fans of Glee are commonly referred to as "gleeks", a portmanteau of "glee" and "geek".
-Fox ran a "Biggest GLEEK" competition, measuring fans' Glee-related activity on social networking websites such as Facebook and MySpace, and found that the growth of the fanbase outpaced the network's science-fiction shows.
-The cast's Hot Topic tour was titled "The Gleek Tour".
-Glee is one of the most tweeted-about TV shows.
-In 2011, it was the top trending US TV show.
-On IMDb, Glee is the seventh highest ranking TV series of the period 2002–2012.
+Fans of Glee are commonly referred to as "Gleeks", a portmanteau of "Glee" and "geek".
+In the summer of 2009, the cast stopped at select Hot Topic stores on a "Gleek Tour" to promote the series' debut.
+Also in 2009, Fox ran a "Biggest GLEEK" competition, measuring fans' Glee-related activity on social networking websites such as Facebook and MySpace, and found that the growth of the fanbase outpaced the network's science-fiction shows.
+In its initial seasons, Glee was one of TV's most tweeted-about shows.
 Fans have recreated many of its musical numbers in tribute to the show, sharing them on YouTube.
 Based on this trend, show producers included instrumental versions of some songs on the show's soundtracks.

 Similarly, Glee fans have created portmanteaus of character couples, such as "Finchel" for Finn and Rachel, "Samcedes" for Sam and Mercedes, "Klaine" for Kurt and Blaine, and "Brittana" for Brittany and Santana.
 This fact has been referenced in various second-season episodes, notably "Furt", which is itself a coinage for the new stepbrothers Finn and Kurt, and "Rumours".